openapi-processor/openapi-processor-spring/README.md

 #### `x-java-type`

-The generatr does support an OpenAPI extension for array schemas.
+The generatr does support an [OpenAPI extension][openapi-spec-exts] for array schemas.
 By adding the `x-java-type` extension to the array schema it is possible to override the default:

     /array-collection:
     get: